impresso/impresso-language-identification-cookbook/README.md

 This command can only be run after stage 1a has been completed.
 It processes the aggregated statistics for the entire collection and must be run sequentially.

-### Stage 2: Deciding the language per content item
+### Stage Ensemble: Deciding the language per content item

 Given the output from various LID systems and the original language information, we finally decide the language of an article according to the following rules: